-The rules proposed for readoption are summarized below.
-The rules adopted February 11, 2015 were adopted without change.
+The rules proposed for readoption with amendments are summarized below.
+Effective February 11, 2015, the rules were readopted without change.
 The appellate court's decision in In re Readoption of N.J.A.C.
 14:2, No. A-3913-14T2 (App.
 Div.
 Aug.
-18, 2017), determined that the Board needed to amplify its responses to comments and fully explain why the rules were adopted without change within ninety (90) days.
-Alternatively, the BPU could amend N.J.A.C.
+18, 2017), determined that the Board needed to amplify its responses to comments and fully explain why the rules were adopted without change within 90 days.
+Alternatively, the Board could amend N.J.A.C.
 14:2-4.2(c).
-Board staff has responded to the appellate court's decision with a rulemaking, beginning with a pre-proposal process in accordance with N.J.S.A.
+Board staff has responded to the Appellate Division's decision with a rulemaking, beginning with a preproposal process in accordance with N.J.S.A.
 52:14B-4(e).
 A total of four informal stakeholder workshops took place, the first of which occurred on September 9, 2018.
-The purpose of these meetings was to fully address possible amendments to N.J.A.C.
+The purpose of these meetings was to fully address possible amendments at N.J.A.C.
 14:2-4.2(c), any issues, and their effect on the stakeholder community.
 Prior to the stakeholder meetings, the Board collected comments from the stakeholder community.
-Board staff and the stakeholders discussed the comments at the meetings, which included potential amendments to N.J.A.C.
+Board staff and the stakeholders discussed the comments at the meetings, which included potential amendments at N.J.A.C.
 14:2-4.2(c).
 The stakeholder comments relating to N.J.A.C.
 14:2-4.2(c) and the Board's rationale behind the proposed amendments are outlined in greater detail in Subchapter 4 of the Summary section.
 Additionally, it should be noted that, throughout the chapter, minor clarifying and/or technical amendments are proposed that do not change the meaning of the text.